 We've learned that every music teacher is different, and each has different skills.
 Some have Masters degrees, while others are still students themselves.
 For this reason, we've given the teachers the ability to set their own rates when they are hired based on their skills.
-The rates for flute lessons are $25.00 for a 30 minute lesson.
+The rate for flute lessons is $23.00 for a 30 minute lesson.

 Is 30 Minutes Enough?

 For beginners the answer is definitely yes.
 When you are first learning, you're getting a lot of new, and in some cases, confusing information given to you.
 The amount of information given in one 30 minute lesson will give you a lot to work on as you practice throughout the week.
 Practicing is absolutely essential to learning music.
 As you get to more advanced skills, more time may be necessary if and when your teacher recommends it.